 Confused?
 It’s actually quite simple.
 In A Wizard’s Lizard, each area changes drastically, depending on whether you’re dead or alive.
 On top of that, there are puzzles which can only be solved while you’re, well, dead, however strange that may sound.
 And even though you lose everything upon falling a second time, progress can still be made with each attempt at lifting the curse.

-See, while your first few trips will likely consist of breaking stuff with your sword, laying waste to mere birds, bats and the occasional undead, none of what you pick up stays with you upon dying.
-There are a few things which do however.
+See, while your first few trips will likely consist of breaking stuff with your sword, laying waste to mere birds, bats, and the occasional undead, none of what you pick up stays with you upon dying.
+There are a few things which do, however.
 Remember that first chat with the town blacksmith?
 Yeah, 500 gold was nowhere near enough to buy anything.
-Rescue a villager however, and your starting amount increases by 500; rinse and repeat until rich.
+Rescue a villager, however, and your starting amount increases by 500; rinse and repeat until rich.

 On top of that, purchasing blueprints sold by an NPC in the dungeon adds new items to the inventory of the aforementioned blacksmith.
 Suffice to say, going for both is highly recommended, as you’ll need all the help you can get for what lies ahead.
-Doesn’t matter how good you are at twin-stick shooters, if your arsenal consist of a puny sword and your armor is nonexistent, after all.
+Doesn’t matter how good you are at twin-stick shooters if your arsenal consists of a puny sword and your armor is nonexistent, after all.
 Gambling on stumbling upon chests containing the necessary upgrades before wandering into the boss area is an alternative, but trust me, it’s not a good one.

 Items that enhance your map do exist, but until they’ve been located, there’s no telling what the next room may contain.
 It could be a treasure chest, a wealth of monsters, the blueprint NPC, or… the dungeon boss!
 These ‘things’ are not to be trifled with, no matter how predictable their pattern.
-After rumbling with them several times, I got to wondering if their health wasn’t a bit too high, because even with a top-notch weapon, the bout still lasted forever.
+After rumbling with them several times, I got to wondering if their health wasn’t a bit too high because even with a top-notch weapon, the bout still lasted forever.

 Aside from ‘damage sponge’ bosses, combat in A Wizard’s Lizard is fast-paced, entertaining and challenging to boot.
-Helps of course, that there are plenty of different enemies, each with their own unique behaviour and attacks to watch out for.
-That said, since every last weapon I ended up using was ranged and most foes in the game are melee-based, you do have a bit of an unfair advantage.
+Helps of course, that there are plenty of different enemies, each with their own unique behavior and attacks to watch out for.
+That said since every last weapon I ended up using was ranged and most foes in the game are melee-based, you do have a bit of an unfair advantage.
 They do have numbers on their side though, as rarely will a room contain less than 7-8 enemies, all emerging on your position like hungry wolves.
 Kill or be killed.